nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Dealing with missing data folder.

-   1. Open the folder where hiredfiredpro.jar is located.
+   1. Open the folder where HiredFiredPro.jar is located.

    1. Data folder containing json file does not exist.

-   1. Upon making any changes to hiredfiredpro, data folder with json file will be created with updated information.
+   1. Upon making any changes to HiredFiredPro, data folder with json file will be created with updated information.

-1. Deleting existing hiredfiredpro.json file in existing data folder.
+1. Deleting existing HiredFiredPro.json file in existing data folder.

-   1. Open the folder where hiredfiredpro.jar is located.
+   1. Open the folder where HiredFiredPro.jar is located.

    1. Click into the data folder and delete the existing json file inside.
 There should only be one file in the data folder

-   1. Upon launching hiredfiredpro, our sample data of 6 people will be shown.
+   1. Upon launching HiredFiredPro, our sample data of 6 people will be shown.
 Changes made up to that point will be discarded.

 1. Saving data after changes are made.